Eigenfocus/eigenfocus/README.md

 # PRO Edition (another repo) - Roadmap
 We're building a PRO Edition (Paid) with features for managing more complex projects and bigger teams.

-- Inviting members
+This is what we're planning for our first release:

+- Invite Users to your workspace
-- User/Project Permissions
+- Users Permissions
-- Multiple views per project
-- More types of views (boards, lists, custom matrices, timeline)
+- Create New Views with custom filters
+- View Types: visualize issues in lists, mtrices and other types of groupings
-- More types of reports and insights
+- More Reports and Insights
+- (We have more ideas to come)

 <div align="center">
 <a href="https://eigenfocus.com/#plans">🔔 <strong>Subscribe to our Waitlist</strong></a>